 Each visible information acts as a small modifiable block.
 Once selected (using the top right customization button), you can scroll through other options to replace it, depending on your needs.

-You can customize data such as heart rate, cadence, temperature, elevation, goal, intervals, and stress data.
+You can customize heart rate, cadence, temperature, elevation, goal, intervals, and stress data.

 Garmin Instinct – Outdoor Tracking